 Be sure to maintain an overall, or total, cost-in-use mindset.
 The invoice price of the film structure is only one component.
 Carefully examine and understand all the places where the performance of that structure impacts cost.
 You’ll determine accurate cost-in-use and make much better decisions.
 Industry veterans relate cases where bulking up a sealant layer slightly resulted in increased film cost that was more than offset by a reduction in incurred costs associated with seal failure in terms of downtime, lost product, and lost sales to the end user.
 Cost-in-use applied smartly avoids the “penny wise, pound foolish” trap that comes from too simplistic a view of procurement of films.

 9. Acknowledge the natural tension around price.

 There is always tension between suppliers and customers around price and film choices and specifications.
 Suppliers appropriately seek to be realistically rewarded for quality, service, innovation, and reinvestment.
 Customers understandably seek consistent quality, security of supply, and competitive and predictable costs.
 In the long term, “you get what your pay for” and “you get paid for what you deliver” generally hold true, even though short-term shifts in the balance between supplier and customer may seem to distort the equation.
-The real bottom line here is profound: Poor film choices and specifications subvert the supply relationship, resulting in higher costs for both parties.
+The real bottom line here is profound: Poor film choices and specifications for flexible packaging subvert the supply relationship, resulting in higher costs for both parties.